In Memory of our 3 Squadron

 Son of Stanley Frank Garfield Beer and Elisheba Beer.
 Husband of Millicent June Beer, of Ballarat, Victoria, Australia.

-On 22/7/43 at 1200 twelve 3 Squadron aircraft took off on an armed recce of the Leonforte/Nicosia area, flying north along the road at 11,000 feet, crossing the coast at Augusta and heading north-west to Nicosia.
-Flying north along the road to the coast, twenty vehicles heading north at 200 yard intervals were bombed.
+On 22/7/43 at 1200 twelve 3 Squadron aircraft took off from Pachino on an armed recce of the Leonforte/Nicosia area, flying north along the road at 11,000 feet, crossing the coast at Augusta and heading north-west to Nicosia.
+Flying north along the road, 20 vehicles heading north at 200 yard intervals were bombed.
 Four hits were made on the road with several near misses.
-Eleven vehicles were damaged; Sergeant J. Howell-Price in Kittyhawk II FS441 made a direct hit on a petrol wagon which went up in flames.
-The aircraft then made a left hand sweep and strafed the main Nicosia-Leonforte road, where thirty to forty vehicles were heading north.
+Eleven vehicles were damaged; Sergeant J. Howell-Price in Kittyhawk II FS441 made a direct hit on a petrol wagon that went up in flames.
+The aircraft then made a left-hand sweep and strafed the main Nicosia-Leonforte road, where thirty to forty vehicles were heading north.
 At H3894 fifty tanks were seen ... which fired on the formation.
 Sergeant Jackie Beer in Curtiss Kittyhawk IIA FL271 was last seen by Pilot Officer R. L. Matthews (Kittyhawk II FS404) heading south at H4659 at deck level.
 Ron Matthews called him on the R/T and Beer said he was okay, but he failed to return.
 He was presumed shot down by flak.

 Leading Aircraftman (Driver Motor Transport) Peter Edward Enright,